Ameny Qemau: Dahshur, Pyramid of Hatshepsut

-Additionally, the name of Ameny Qemau is believed to appear on an inscribed block which was found in a newly discovered pyramid at Dahshur whose existence was announced in April 2017.
+His name was also associated with a pyramid for king's daughter, Hatshepsut.
+At Dahshur, the name of Ameny Qemau is believed to appear on an inscribed block which was found in a newly discovered pyramid whose existence was announced in April 2017.
 Many Egyptologists such as James P. Allen, Aidan Dodson and Thomas Schneider agrees that the royal name on the block is that of Ameny Qemau.
 Dodson further speculated that, given the relatively poor quality of the inscription and the oddity for a pharaoh to be the owner of two pyramids, the newly discovered one may have originally belonged to one of Qemau's predecessors, and that he may have usurped the structure by chiseling out the royal names on the block and superimposing his own cartouches on it.
 Among the artifacts found in the burial chamber were a sarcophagus, canopic jars, and boxes of wrappings.
 Inscriptions on the boxes mention one of the daughters of Ameny Qemau, Hatshepsut, suggesting that the pyramid may have been usurped for his daughter and may explain why he has two pyramids.